An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

-We investigate four cases of 2D turbulence (see Figure \ref{fig:casescontour}), generating a diverse flow dynamics that vary in dominant length scales and energy ($E=\frac{1}{2}u_iu_i$) and enstrophy ($Z=\frac{1}{2}\omega^2$) cascade regimes ($\omega$ is the vorticity).
-Here, we regard direct numerical simulation (DNS) data as the ground truth and utilize filtered DNS (FDNS) data to learn closure for $\tau_{ij}$.
+We investigate four cases of 2D turbulence, generating a diverse flow dynamics that vary in dominant length scales and energy ($E=\frac{1}{2}u_iu_i$) and enstrophy ($Z=\frac{1}{2}\omega^2$) cascade regimes ($\omega$ is the vorticity); \KJ{see Appendix~A for more information about these cases and their properties.} Here, we regard direct numerical simulation (DNS) data as the ground truth \KJ{(details of the numerical solvers are in Appendix C).
+We} utilize FDNS data to learn closure for $\tau_{ij}$.
 The FDNS data are obtained by first filtering the DNS data using a Gaussian filter and then coarse-graining the results to the $4$ to $64\times$ coarser LES grid following \citet{jakhar2024learning}.
 The equation discovery method used in this study is a sparsity-promoting Bayesian linear regression approach \cite{zhang2018robust, zanna2020data, mojgani2022discovery} based on the relevance vector machine (RVM) \cite{tipping2001sparse}, employed to derive closed-form closures for each element of $\tau_{ij}$ using FDNS data.
 This method operates on a library of basis functions, $\bm{\Phi}$, comprising linear or nonlinear combinations of relevant variables, such as velocity or its derivatives:

-where $A, B = \overline{u}_1$ and $\overline{u}_2$, and $C = \overline{\omega}$ or an element of $\overline{S}_{ij} = \frac{1}{2}\left(\frac{\partial \overline{u}_i}{\partial x_j} + \frac{\partial \overline{u}_j}{\partial y_i} \right)$, the strain rate.
+where $A, B = \overline{u}_1$ and \KJ{$\overline{u}_2$, $(x,y)=(x_1,x_2)$}, and $C = \overline{\omega}$ or an element of $\overline{S}_{ij} = \frac{1}{2}\left(\frac{\partial \overline{u}_i}{\partial x_j} + \frac{\partial \overline{u}_j}{\partial x_i} \right)$, the strain rate.
 Material derivative $\frac{D}{Dt} = \frac{\partial}{\partial t} + u_j\frac{\partial}{\partial x_j}$ is included to account for non-Markovian (memory) effects, motivated by Mori-Zwanzig formalism \citep{wouters2013multi,parish2017non}.

 This library is extensive, with integers $0 \le q \le 8$ and $0 \le p \le 2$, although the total derivative order is constrained to 8th (yielding a total of 930 terms in the library).
 To accurately compute higher-order spatial derivatives required for this study, we used arbitrary-precision methods \cite{ArbFFT}.
 The construction of this library is motivated by the Galilean-invariant and symmetry properties of the SGS terms; e.g., this library includes the Pope's tensors \cite{pope1975more,anstey2017deformation,gatski1993explicit,jongen1998general,lund1993parameterization,li2021data,reissmann2021application, ross2023benchmarking}.